M1ka3il/M1ka3il/README.md

 ###

-<p align="center">My name is Michael and I'm a Software Developer Trainee from Germany</p>
+<p align="center">My name is Michael and I'm a Junior Full Stack .NET Developer from Germany</p>

 ###